Michael Thomas' Website

 York Thanks to Bill Dean-Myatt for the label image.

-Zion The first example has an unknown source, but looks pre-WWII.
+Zion This has an unknown source, but looks like a 1920s product.

 Thanks to Bill Dean-Myatt for the label image.